BrainbirdLab/JaanLang-Web/README.md

 ```

 ## Conditional Statements
+Conditional statements allow your program to make decisions based on certain conditions.
 ### If condition
 To perform a task if a condition is true, you can use the `jodi` keyword and end the block with `huh`: